malloydata/malloy/docs/_src/language/basic.md

 # Malloy Quickstart

-This document will quickly get you up to speed on what Malloy looks like, how to write queries, and how to save metrics and other analysis in _explores_.
-For detailed information on any of the topics in this document, see the following several sections.
+This guide will introduce the basics of querying and modeling with Malloy.

 _Note: If you'd like to follow along with this guide, you can create a new <code>.malloy</code> file and run these queries there._

 ## Leading with the Source

-In Malloy, the source of a query is always first, and can be either a database table, a modeled explore (a table with relationships and calculations built-in), or even another query.
+In Malloy, the source of a query is always first, and can be either a raw table, a [modeled explore](explore.md), or even another query.

 To reference a table (or view) in the database, simply put the path and name of the table in a quoted string.
-Consider the simple Malloy query below.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "isPaginationEnabled": true}